I received my B.Sc. with Honors in Mathematics

 Algebraic Biology at University of Western Sydney; now Associate Professor in Mathematics as Akita International University, Japan.

 - Wan Ching Ho (Autobiographic Agents in Virtual Environments)

 Autobiographic and Narrative Virtual Agents

-[PhD thesis submitted October 2005, viva passed] Now a post-doc here with the EU eCircus project, to join EU FP7 project LIREC.
+[PhD thesis submitted October 2005, viva passed].
+Subsequently a post-doc here with the EU eCircus project, and EU FP7 project LIREC.